Professional Development

 Training

-Child Australia’s Professional Practice Consultants regularly conduct presentations and training with each centre.
+Child Australia’s Sector Specialists regularly conduct presentations and training with each centre.
 These face-to-face presentations are chosen by the director or educational leader depending on what the service is focussing on at the time.

 These training sessions can be logged towards your Educator Recognition Program.